 - Structure Your Interview: Research has consistently shown that the best interviews are structured ones.
 This includes both structured and consistent questions based on job-relevant skills and also answer guides to help you evaluate candidate answers.
 You can improve structure further by making sure all candidates are asked the same question, and interviewed by the same person or team through a similar process (e.g., all virtual or all in-person).
 Find more information about how to conduct structured interviews here.

 - Acknowledge Bias then Address It: Unconscious bias in interviewing can hinder both fair evaluations and also the selection of the best candidate.
 It is important for hiring managers to acknowledge that we all have different unconscious biases before building systems to manage these biases.
 Structuring your process and grounding your decisions in job-relevant evidence will ultimately help address bias.

-- Keep Candidates in Mind: The job interview is a 2-way experience so you are not only interviewing the candidate, they are also interviewing you!
+- Keep Candidates in Mind: The job interview is a 2-way experience.
+You are not just interviewing the candidate – they are also interviewing you!
 Prepare and practice your questions ahead of time while also anticipating what questions the candidate might ask of you.

 Interested in built-in interviewing best practices?

 Hireguide’s evidence-based questions, templates, answer guides and overall interview flow can easily help you fairly assess candidates’ skills.
 Our blog and Learn materials will help you easily develop your interviewing skills as a hiring manager.
 Schedule a free demo today to start making better data-driven decisions!